yurivwarmerdam/necrofarmer/README.md

 - This makes me think that I can split this work up into:
     - tile entity spawning logic (can also include units!)
-        - This is also fine since there shouldn't be too many cases where you want an uninstantiated object already spawned on the map.
         - after instantiating map: go over existing tile, and replace any privileged entity-specific tiles with thier respective object.
         - Run their instantiate logic, that overrides surrounding tiles where needed, registers to navmesh, etc.
         - THis makes the entity spawning logic a nice, separate extra step.
+        - This is also fine since there shouldn't be too many cases where you want an uninstantiated object already spawned on the map.
     - ribbon cutting logic
         - this sohuld be programmatic
         - this should include some dict or somesuch for knowing the template of the building, and writing this to a navmesh layer (navmesh can be placeholder for now.)
         - should probably be relatively generically available so entities can be spawned at runtime.
         - _might_ be useful to have the tile origin be wherever makes the most sense when hovering using a cursor.
+        - pay some consideration for removing ribbon tiles from the tilemap (delete behavior)

+- Notes on what I learned studying [pyscroll](https://pyscroll.readthedocs.io/en/latest/)
+    - keep an index of tiles on screen (rect)
+    - keep a buffer that contains a slightly overdrawn surface that has all tiles currently on screen, plus one or two more over the edge
+    - when the camera gets close enough to the edge, trigger an edge_queue and redraw
+    - edge_queue registers which edges should be appended to the buffer
+    - redraw blits all the tiles in the buffer to appropriate positions on the buffer surface
+    - evey frame the buffer gets blitter onto the main surface.
+It is repositioned somewhat to make sure it shows up ok.
+    - except, none of this cleverness happens!
+Every frame the entire buffer is remade and all tiles are redrawn!
+This is mostly fine since at 1080p fullscreen this gives me an fps of 60 (with one layer).
+1440p is ~30 fps.
+    - Lesson: there is definitely a LOT os performance to gain here, but it requires thinking nobody has done for pygame as far as I can find.
+    - Fun diversion trying to understand another person's code, though!